-SECTION 1D: COLLECTING POSTMORTEM SAMPLES
+SECTION 1D: COLLECTING POSTMORTEMSAMPLES

-- 1. All investigations listed below will generally be undertaken at postmortem by pathologist.
-However, if for various reasons the postmort em cannot be undertaken in a timely manner, various pathology samples and investigations may be required (see the list below) to be undertaken by attending clinician, metabolic tests, and culture specimens in particular to avoid later bacterial contamination. - 2.
+- 1. It is advisable to obtain specimens for metabolic studies, culture and DNA extraction and storage as soon as possible post death.
+All other investigations listed below will generally be undertaken at postmortem by pathologist.
+But if for any reason, the postmortem exam cannot be undertaken in a timely manner, it is even more important for various pathology samples and investigations (see the list below) to be undertaken by attending clinician, to avoid later bacterial contamination and enhance the yield from the tests. - 2.
 Please discuss with the Coroner and/or the Pathologist before taking any samples or undertaking any further investigations post-mortem. - 3.
 All pathology samples must be collected in respective collecting media and appropriately labelled with the child's name, hospital number date and time and duly signed. - 4.
 A record must be made of all samples taken and documented in the notes. - 5.
 Appropriate laboratory requisition forms must be filled in if the samples are being sent to the local laboratory. - 6.
 If the samples are being collected to accompany the body (as per advice of the Coroner or the Pathologist), these samples must be labelled and sealed in specially designed police bags and handed over to the police. - 7.
 Discuss with the Coroner and the Radiologist if non-accidental injury is suspected and immediate skeletal survey or other imaging is required. - 8.
 Discuss with the Detective Inspector if any photography is required.